mozilla/donate.mozilla.org/README.md

 * New pages will be created for all locales where we currently have strings

 ##### URL best practices
-* The core version of the form should always be our current champion (best performer)
+* The default version of the form should always be our current champion (best performer)
 * All links we promote on external properties (snippet, etc) should link to the core version of the form. e.g. donate.mozilla.org
 * Routing to temporary test URLs is managed via Optimizely via the core URL
 * Tests are run against temporary test URLs